On this page

 Owners of a new business must first select a legal form (e.g. one-man business or a private limited company).
 The legal form determines such issues as liability and tax obligations.

 In order to have your business included in the Commercial Register, you will require a trade name (company name).

-You do not require a separate qualification to establish a business in the Netherlands.
-However, you are only allowed to practise certain professions if you meet certain requirements.
+You do not usually require a separate qualification to establish a business in the Netherlands.
+However, for certain professions you do require professional qualifications.

 If you plan to establish your business at a particular location, this choice of location must be in line with the municipal zoning plan.
 If this is not the case, however, you can apply for an All-in-one Permit for Physical Aspects (Omgevingsvergunning) to carry out your plans.
 You can also ask the municipality to change the zoning plan.

 If your business operations will have an impact on the environment, you must submit a notification of environmental management to your local municipality.
 Sometimes you must also apply for an All-in-one Permit for Physical Aspects (Omgevingsvergunning).